 Finally, a cut dedicated to a look just about anyone can achieve.
 The tousled style is the ultimate bed head look, a representation of a night spent tossing and turning and walking out the door with the greased pillowcase style.
 You can simply fall out of bed, put on some clothes, and head out on the town, but with the help of your trusted barber, the tousled cut can and will evoke dangerous allure.
 One of the biggest playboys of our time, Vince from Entourage, had a career defined by his constantly disheveled hair.
 It’s casual, textured, and looks relaxed even if you’ve spent hours in front of the mirror perfecting the look.
 In most circumstances, a little product will suit you better than all-natural grease.
 And the tousled look disrupts the idea of a bad hair day and with a quick toss, you’re out the door ready to embark on the day’s adventure.

 The fringe hairstyle leaves your hair dangling down and across the forehead.
 It’s like bangs for guys, but way cooler and textured.
 And there are ample options for you to direct the fringe, perhaps the most popular is the angular — covering half the forehead.
-It can be paired with a side swipe, French crop, undercut, and if you like, take it to pirate mode totally covering one of your eyes.
-The fringe plays well with wavy or curly, straight or afro, and can be choppy and textured or refined for schoolboy elegance.
+It can be paired with a side swipe, French crop, undercut, and if you like, you can take it to pirate mode, totally covering one of your eyes.
+The fringe plays well with wavy or curly, and can be choppy and textured or refined for schoolboy elegance.
 And as the hair is allowed to fall somewhat naturally down over your brow, the fringe drops your mane into place.

 Can you think of anything besides Lloyd Christmas when you hear the words bowl cut?
 And as astounding as his haircut was in Dumb and Dumber, the bowl cut has had a recent resurgence.
 The look is simple and framed at the same length around the entirety of the head.
 These days with the help of K-Pop the look is modernized with temple fades, texture, and sporadic scissor work as long as the shears stay above the hard deck.
 The bowl cut might not be for everyone as it tends to suit those with defined facial features better than a rounder face, though these days it just takes a strut to your step to sport the bowl cut.